edazpotato/senutila/README.md

-npm i -g pnpm # You need to use pnpm because otherwise the lockfiles will mess up pnpm install pnpm run build # Build once pnpm run dev # Will automaticaly rebuild when file changes are detected
+npm i -g pnpm # You need to use pnpm because otherwise the lockfiles will mess up pnpm install pnpm run build # Build once pnpm run dev # Automaticaly rebuild when file changes are detected
 ```